palantir/atlasdb/docs/source/schemas/streams.rst

 When storing large objects in an AtlasDB database, the underlying database can impose limits on the size of the object and its performance characteristics.
 Postgres has a 1GB entry limit, and Cassandra generally does not like transmissions of over 30MB over the wire at a time.

-If it is known beforehand that a particular column of a table will store large objects, the objects can be instead stored in a stream store table, and referenced in the original table via the id of the stream.
+If it is known beforehand that a particular column of a table will store large objects, the objects should instead be stored in a stream store table AtlasDB will automatically segment large objects in a stream store into smaller chunks.
+Storage of streams happens on separate transactions and does not count toward your byte limit for your local trasaction.

-AtlasDB will automatically segment large objects into smaller chunks and store them in a separate stream store table.
-The stored object can then be streamed or updated by the associated id.
-AtlasDB will also reference count these objects and clean them up when they are not used anymore.
-Also, the storage of the streams happens on separate transactions and does not count toward your byte limit for your local trasaction.

 The minimal parameters to define a stream store are shown below: